 Marijuana possession charges can follow a person throughout their professional and personal life.
 It is important to stay prepared for what the State will do next.
 If you are charged with possessing more than 20 grams of marijuana, then it is vital that you contact a skilled defense attorney at Terrezza Law.

-John Terrezza is practiced in handling drug possession charges throughout Escambia County and Santa Rosa County.
-He is dedicated to criminal law and compassionate to his client's situations.
+John Terrezza is practiced in handling drug possession charges throughout Escambia County , Santa Rosa County, and the Northern District of Florida.
+He is dedicated to criminal law and experienced in handling drug cases.
 John Terrezza can file motions, suppress evidence, and explore legal options with you.
 Additionally, he will work with you every step of the way throughout the case.

 In addition, John Terrezza is active in the legal community.
-He serves as the 2018 President for the Society of the Criminal Defense Bar-Pensacola Chapter of the Florida Association of Criminal Defense Lawyers.
-He is also proudly a part of the Legal Committee of the National Organization for the Reform of Marijuana Laws (NORML).
+He is a past President of the Society of the Criminal Defense Bar-Pensacola Chapter of the Florida Association of Criminal Defense Lawyers.
+He is also proudly a member of the Legal Committee of the National Organization for the Reform of Marijuana Laws (NORML).

 Terrezza Law accepts clients throughout the Escambia County and Santa Rosa County area including surrounding communities such as Pensacola Beach, Pensacola, Milton, Gulf Breeze, and Navarre.